voucherifyio/voucherify-openapi/docs/guides/development/Authentication.md

 ## Application Authentication

-To get access to the Voucherify API, the client application needs to pass `Application ID` and `Application Secret Key`.
-You can get (and reset) these tokens in the *Project settings*.
+To access Voucherify API, the client application needs to pass `Application ID` and `Application Secret Key`.
+To find your keys, head to the Project Settings and in the General tab scroll down to the Application Keys section.
+Below that section, you can generate your integration keys and see the client-side keys.

+By default, there are two pairs of authentication keys.
+The first, Application Keys, are meant to authorize your requests to Voucherify API.
+You can create more Application Keys for each user.
+The second, Client-Side Keys, are meant for publicly available client applications (mobile apps and web applications).

+A generated pair of Application ID and Application Secret Key must be attached to every HTTP request as custom headers: `X-App-Id`, `X-App-Token`.

-> 🚧 Time limit for token visibility
+> 🚧 API keys visibility
 >
-> The primary secret key is visible for 14 days only when it is generated for the first time and for 15 minutes when the token is regenerated.
+> The primary secret key is visible for 14 days only when it is generated for the first time and for 15 minutes when the token is
+> regenerated.
 Secondary secret keys are visible for 15 minutes when they are generated for the first time or regenerated.
 >
 > Write your secret keys down and keep them in a safe place.

-By default, there are two pairs of authentication keys.
-The first, Application Keys, are meant to authorize your requests to Voucherify API.
-You can create more Application Keys for each user.

-A generated pair of `Application ID` and `Application Secret Key` must be attached to every HTTP request as custom headers: `X-App-Id`, `X-App-Token`.

 ```markdown App Keys
 X-App-Id: 3XXXXXXa-125l-XXXr-qXXX-3XXXX8092e70